AguaClara/String-Digester/TricklingFilter_Final_Report.md

-The team's initial goal was simply to test if the system would behave as expected: will the water flow over the edges of the basin and flow along the strings?
+The team's initial goal was simply to test if the system would behave as expected: will the water flow over the edges of the basin and flow along the strings until the flow reaches the bottom?
 The stipulation of this question that would indicate success in the experiment was whether or not the water would consistently prefer the strings as opposed to dripping along the wall of the basin or elsewhere.
 Several trials were conducted simply dosing the basin with a low flow rate and observing.
 With the strings packed tightly as shown in the initial set up above in Figure 12, the water that overflowed from the basin followed the string all the way down.
 This provided confirmation that the concept of using strings as the tickling media has the potential to be successful.
 Next, the team began testing to target various parameters of the design.

 ## Results and Analysis
 The first set of tests conducted aimed to identify whether residence time of the water on the string depends on the flow rate being pumped into the basin.
 This test was conducted by starting with red dye in the basin so that the speed of the water moving down the string could be observed visually and timed.
 One team member began dosing the basin with clean water, and another team member watched the strings and began timing when the water first started to overflow from the basin.
 The timer was stopped when the first drops of dyed water reached the bottom of the strings.
 The table below presents the data gathered in these tests.